Paete: Economy

 The town has had a long reputation for its craftsmen highly skilled in wood carving and its embellishment.
 In 1887, José Rizal described Paete as a town where "carpenter shops" were issuing images "even those more rudely carved" (chapter VI, Noli Me Tangere).
 Even now, its inhabitants (called Paeteños or Paetenians) continue with their centuries-old tradition in carving and painting.
 Its statues, pulpits, murals and bas relief are found in churches, palaces and museums all over the world, including the St. Peter's Basilica in Rome, St. Patrick's Cathedral, New York, the Mission Dolorosa in San Francisco, the San Cayetano Church in Mexico, the St. Joseph's shrine in Santa Cruz, California, various churches in the Philippines and the Ayala Museum in Makati, Philippines.
 The official town hero is not a statesman nor a soldier but a woodcarver, the master artisan Mariano Madriñan, whose obra maestra, the lifelike Mater Dolorosa, was honored by the King of Spain with a prestigious award in Amsterdam in 1882.
 The town was proclaimed "the Carving Capital of the Philippines" on March 15, 2005, by Philippine President Arroyo.

+Taka, papier maché made using carved wooden sculpture used as a mold, also originated from Paete.
 It is also believed that the modern yo-yo, which originated in the Philippines, was invented in Paete.

 Many descendants of these artisans have found a niche in the culinary world.
 Ice sculptures and fruit and vegetable carvings done by Paeteños abound on buffet tables of cruise ships and world-class hotels and restaurants.
-Today the town thrives mainly on the sale and export of woodcarvings and taka (papier maché), tourism, poultry industry, farming and fishing.
+Today the town thrives mainly on the sale and export of woodcarvings and taka, tourism, poultry industry, farming and fishing.

+Education

+The Paete Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.